logzio/documentation/docs/shipping/Code/dotnet.md

 {@include: ../../_include/tracing-shipping/collector-run.md}

-#### Run the application
+#### Run and monitor

 Run the application to generate traces.

-#### Check Logz.io for your traces

 Give your traces some time to get from your system to ours, and then open [Tracing](https://app.logz.io/#/dashboard/jaeger).

-### Setup auto-instrumentation for your ASP.NET Core application using Docker and send traces to Logz.io
+### Auto-instrument ASP.NET Core with Docker and send Traces to Logz.io

-This integration enables you to auto-instrument your ASP.NET Core application and run a containerized OpenTelemetry collector to send your traces to Logz.io.
-If your application also runs in a Docker container, make sure that both the application and collector containers are on the same network.
+This integration auto-instruments your ASP.NET Core application and uses a containerized OpenTelemetry collector to send traces to Logz.io.
+If your application also runs in a Docker container, ensure that both application and collector containers are on the same network.

 **Before you begin, you'll need**: